rknightuk/rknight.me/src/posts/2023/2023-12-06-smart-speed-broke-my-brain.md

 > They don’t.
 I wasn’t talking about China anymore, I was talking about me.

 I haven’t listened to a show at standard speed for years.
-Ater I turned off smart speed and listened to a show I realised how calm I felt compared to usual.
+After I turned off smart speed and listened to a show I realised how calm I felt compared to usual.
 It was relaxing.
 I had time to process what was being said without also trying to hear the next part of the conversation.
 I realised for the past decade I’ve been on high alert just to listen to a podcast, concentrating really hard to consume all the information.
 I was _stressed_ from something that’s supposed to be enjoyable.
 I was accustomed to _readying myself_ to listen to a show.
 Smart speed had broken my brain.

 424 hours "saved" according to Overcast.
 Saved what though?
 424 more hours to _consume content_.
 Lovely.